kabass/commcare-resource-model/README.md

 #### RAM scales with usage
 e.g. Riak keys or Redis

-For processes that store data in memeory you can define the model for how much RAM is required.
+For processes that store data in memory you can define the model for how much RAM is required.
 This will have the effect of adding VMs to the total count if extra are required to make up the total RAM requirement.